-9. Sharing of Intellectual Property: Publications, Biomedical Materials, Patented Inventions
+9. Sharing of Publication-Related Biomedical Materials

-CIRM grantees shall share intellectual property generated under a CIRM grant including research results in scientific articles, publication-related biomedical materials, and patented inventions for research use in California as specified in the CIRM Intellectual Property Policy for Non-Profit Organizations (Appendix B).
-Intellectual property reporting requirements are also specified in Appendix B.
+CIRM grantees shall share biomedical materials first created with CIRM funding and described in published scientific articles for research purposes in California as specified in the CIRM Intellectual Property and Revenue Sharing Requirements for For-Profit Organizations (Appendix B).
+Annual reporting requirements pertaining to CIRM-funded patented inventions and projects, which may extend 15 years beyond the project period, are also specified in Appendix B.